🐾 Walkies Forecast UK

 Postcode-based Walkies Score

-Use local weather, warnings and air quality instead of broad regional assumptions.
+Uses local conditions instead of broad regional assumptions.

-Adjust heat, breathing and activity recommendations for breed type, age, body condition, coat and health flags.
+Adjusts guidance based on breed type, age, body condition, coat and health factors.

 Route-aware advice